Sopot Pomerania, Poland Travel Guide

 Good for budget tracking, potentially lower fees.

-Tick-borne diseases are a risk, especially if venturing into forested areas like the Tricity Landscape Park.
+Tick-diseases spread by vectors are a risk, especially if venturing into forested regions such as the Tricity Landscape Park.
 Pollen counts can be high during spring and summer months.
 If you have allergies, bring your usual medication.
-In summer, particularly on the beach, the sun can be strong.
+In summer, especially on the beach, the sun can be strong.
 In colder months, common respiratory infections circulate.

 Tap water in Sopot and throughout Poland is safe to drink.
 It meets European Union standards.
 You can confidently refill your Reusable water bottle from the tap.
 Bottled water is also widely available.